andrea-tango/HaraliCU/README.md

 A detailed description of HaraliCU, as well as a complete experimental comparison against the corresponding CPU version by using the dataset described below ([Data](#data)), can be found in:

-- Rundo L., Tangherloni A., Galimberti S., Cazzaniga P., Woitek R., Sala E., Nobile M.S., Mauri G.: "HaraliCU: GPU-Powered Haralick FeatureExtraction on Medical Images Exploitingthe Full Dynamics of Gray-scale Levels", International Conference on Parallel Architectures and Compilation Techniques, submitted.
+- Rundo L., Tangherloni A., Galimberti S., Cazzaniga P., Woitek R., Sala E., Nobile M.S., Mauri G.: "HaraliCU: GPU-Powered Haralick Feature Extraction on Medical Images Exploitingthe Full Dynamics of Gray-scale Levels", In: Proc.
+15th International Conference on Parallel Computing Technologies (PaCT) 2019.
+(Accepted Manuscript)